-Something about laying workers brings out the wizard in us.
-We think up convoluted ways to rid ourselves of these miscreant creatures, most of which don’t work.
-Carry the box to the edge of the apiary, turn in a circle with your eyes closed and a drone in your teeth, shake the bees out of the box, apply the appropriate spell, swallow the drone, then beat the workers back to the hive armed with newspaper and a double screen board.
+Something about laying workers brings out the wizard in all of us.
+We devise convoluted ways to rid ourselves of these miscreant creatures, most of which don’t work.
+Carry the box to the edge of the apiary, turn in a circle with your eyes closed and a drone in your teeth, shake the bees out of the box, swallow the drone, then beat the workers back to the hive armed with newspaper and a double screen board.
 Nothing to it.

 I’ve seen long lists of not-so-successful ways of dealing with laying workers, and I always wonder why we bother to memorialize our failures for future beekeepers.
 All the methods for dealing with laying workers will fail unless you first correct the problem—and the problem is a lack of open brood pheromone in the hive.

 Many misconceptions surround laying workers, but if you understand how they come about, you won’t be confused about what you have, how they got there, or how to get rid of them.